iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

 The test tooling will provide various technical test features, including the ability to validate HTTP headers, JWT, and FHIR base/profiled resources.
 The test tooling will also act as a technical HTTP endpoint stub, with pre-configured responses based on specific triggers.

-We welcome suppliers wishing to engage with the Conformance approach to contact us via the [Communication Channels](https://developer.nhs.uk/apis/cds-api-1-1-0/support_communications.html) to access these resources.
+We welcome suppliers wishing to engage with the Conformance approach to contact us via the CDS API [Communication Channels](https://developer.nhs.uk/apis/cds-api/support_communications.html) to access these resources.

 ## Pre-requisites for CDS API Guide Conformance